spiderxp3/spiderxp3/readme.md

 Hey there!
 Pankaj welcomes you !
 -------------------------
-💻 Student at National Institute of Technology Hamirpur 📚 Currently enrolled in B.tech Ece
+💻 Student at National Institute of Technology Hamirpur 📚 B.tech ECE - Pre final year student
-📝 I have a strong passion in Full stack development and Artificial Intelligence 🔭 Working on React development & Machine Learning
+📝 I have a strong passion in Full stack development and Web3 🔭 Working on React development & Learning Databases
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: React, JavaScript, Python,
+🌱 Learning about Web3 and Blockchain stuff
+🌟 Main languages: React, JavaScript, Python, Typescript.
 🚩 Interested in Full Stack integrated Machine Learning development and Blockchain development 💖 In a complicated relationship with designs and codes 🎵 Love melody, lofi, jazz and soft music